oscardef/optiflow/README.md

 - `stock_movements` - Individual movement events (sale, restock, loss)
 - `product_location_history` - Location-based stock tracking for heatmap

-**Note:** The zones system has been removed.
-Items are tracked solely by (x, y) positions.

-All timestamp fields are indexed for efficient time-range queries.

 ### Running Tests

 ```bash